Grupo-Medicina-Molecular-y-Traslacional/StarPep/README.md

 * **Similarity searching:** create multi-query similarity searching models that can lead to the repurposing of AMPs with novel functional activities.

+For more details about the software and its features, read the [online User Guide](https://grupo-medicina-molecular-y-traslacional.github.io/StarPep_doc/).

 ## Install and use StarPep toolbox
 The binary executable files for Windows, Mac, and Linux are located in http://mobiosd-hub.com/starpep/.
 You can download the zip distribution and extract it to a folder or use an installer for the application.